sol/reserve/README.md

 ## Requirements

 `reserve` can reload arbitrary Haskell web applications.
-Then only requirement is that your application works with `ghci`.
+The only requirement is that your application works with `ghci`.

 ## Examples